datadryad/dryad-app/documentation/server_maintenance/troubleshooting.md

 - You cannot change this back to a draft now because it was published
 - Under state, choose `Registered` instead of `Findable` and hopefully this is good enough since not a lot of other choices.
 - Click `Update DOI`
-- (if it's EZID, you may have to do this a different way, but most are datacite dois)

 # This dataset was accidentally published early (unpublish now and likely again published later)